astra-vision/astra-vision.github.io/_pages/about.md

 description: <strong>We study 2D vision and 3D perception for robust scene understanding.</strong> Our research focuses on relaxing the use of abundant data and supervision, stepping towards weak-/un-supervised vision algorithms, while providing models that are more interpretable.
 We primarily address autonomous driving but our research expands to a variety of indoor and outdoor applications.
 profile:
   image: group_picture-crop.jpg
+  image_date: Sep.
+2022 # Date of the picture
   image_circular: false # crops the image to make it circular
   address: >
     <p>Inria de Paris</p>